 The Soul Cube is pretty damn broken, too.
 It homes in on the enemy with the most HP and heals you as it slices, dices and makes julienne demon slaw.

-In a more retro tone, when a source port is used, the now-ubiquitous keyboard + mouse combo turns the original games' Nightmare! difficulty playable even by a relatively unskilled player, while Ultra-Violence becomes a walk in the park.
-The monsters were never coded to deal with a player as agile as they are with this combination, even when auto-aim is disabled, and are little more threatening than glorified zombies that can fire projectiles, especially when it comes to open areas.
+In a more retro tone, the now-ubiquitous mouse and keyboard combo turns the original games' Nightmare! difficulty playable even by a relatively unskilled player, while Ultra-Violence becomes a walk in the park, and it's not exclusive to source ports.note The original DOS games also supports mouselook, so players can configure the controls to standard mouse and keyboard set-up of later first-person shooters and play the games in this fashion.
+The monsters were never coded to deal with a player as agile as they are with this combination, even when auto-aim is disabled while playing them through a source port, and are little more threatening than glorified zombies that can fire projectiles, especially when it comes to open areas.
 The Cyberdemon is a particularly egregious victim due to the ease of circlestrafing.
 Most custom maps take note of this, and scale the difficulty accordingly.

 And both the episode title, as well as the level titles, of Episode 4 are all taken from The Bible.